19shiv03/projects/README.md

 # projects

-It is about the projcts ihave done.
+It is about the projcts i have done. it do not include my engineering projects.